davecar21/spiderman-comics/README.md

 - Activate the plugin through the 'Plugins' menu in WordPress
 - Place shortcode `[spiderman_comics]` where you want it to use

+### TODO

+- add an menu option to input the api key and hash

 ## Authors

 Contributor name and contact info